 The School of Public Health requires students pursuing the two- and three-year MPH degree to complete a three-month supervised internship while registered at UC Berkeley.
 Students in Health Policy and Management have the option to complete a six-month internship.
 The internship follows the first year of academic study in public health.
 The internship is a 12-week, full-time work experience during the summer, typically 480 hours based on a standard 40-hour work week.
 Based on the special needs of the student or the site, a part-time academic year placement can be arranged.

-Meanwhile, CPHPL invites employers and community partners to post internships on the School of Public Health Jobsite, our online job board.
-Students review opportunities and apply through the Jobsite, with the volume of postings typically at its height in early spring semester.
+Meanwhile, CPHPL invites employers and community partners to post internships on our online platform, PHLEX: Public Health Leadership and Experience Exchange (‘flex’).
+Students review opportunities and apply through the platform, with the volume of postings typically at its height in early spring semester.
 Employers interview students and make offers over the course of the spring semester, with students typically confirming their internship sites by the end of April.
 Internships begin by early June.

 - 77% California